In His Words

 he would not give up.

-e should not permit our grievances to overshadow our opportunity.
+should not permit our grievances to overshadow our opportunities.

 e